ezrasingh/acpi-event-manager/WHY.md

 2. You create/update [`config.toml`](config.toml) with data from step 1
 3. Run the CLI
 4. Rust generates the event handler config
-5. Rust applies it to ACPI by storing in `/etc/acpi/events/`
+5. Rust applies the handler config by storing in `/etc/acpi/events/`
-6. Rust restart the ACPI daemon
+6. Rust restarts the ACPI daemon

 And that's why I created the [ACPI Event Manager](https://github.com/ezrasingh/acpi-event-manager).